This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Hepatitis B immune globulin (HBIG) helps your child's body fight the HBV infection.
 HBIG is also given to newborn babies who were exposed to HBV while in the womb.

 - Plasma or platelet transfusions may be needed if your child's blood is not clotting as it should.
 Plasma and platelets are parts of the blood that help the blood clot.
 Your child will get the transfusion through an IV.

 - A liver transplant is surgery to replace your child's liver with a healthy liver.
-Your child may need a liver transplant if he has severe liver disease or liver failure.
+Your child may need a liver transplant if he or she has severe liver disease or liver failure.